Helping You Through The Challenges Of Family Law

 One important matter that must be settled is how you and your spouse will divide your property, assets and debts.
 In New Jersey, the division must be “equitable,” which does not necessarily mean “equal” but does mean “fair.”
 An attorney can help you with the following property disputes and more:

 - Bank, investment and retirement accounts

 - Motor vehicles

 In some cases, it may be appropriate for one spouse to seek alimony (also called spousal support) following a divorce.
 Alimony is often awarded if one spouse has stopped working to care for children or the household or if a divorce would leave one spouse in a significantly different financial situation than the other.
-Alimony helps to support a spouse until they can receive the education, training, or experience they need until they can support themselves.
-Whether you are seeking alimony or your spouse has requested that you pay alimony, our experienced attorneys can help ensure the alimony award is fair.
+Alimony helps to support a spouse until they can receive the education, training or experience they need to support themselves.
+Whether you are seeking alimony or your spouse has requested that you pay alimony, our experienced attorneys can help ensure that the alimony award is fair.

-Even if two parents agree on a custody and visitation arrangement, the arrangement must be reviewed by the court to ensure it is in the best interests of the child before it can be approved.
-In addition, if there are questions regarding the safety of the child, a case may be further complicated if child protective services gets involved.
+Even if two parents agree on a custody and visitation arrangement, the arrangement must be reviewed by the court to ensure that it is in the best interests of the child before it can be approved.
+In addition, if there are questions regarding the safety of the child, including criminal charges, a case may be further complicated if child protective services gets involved.

-At the Maduabum Law Firm, LLC, our committed and experienced family law lawyers can assist you with the above family services and more.
-Please call 973-732-1490 today for a consultation if you need any type of assistance.
+At Maduabum Law Firm LLC, our committed and experienced family law lawyers can assist you with the above family services and more.
+Please call 973-756-2788 or contact our firm online today for a consultation if you need any type of assistance.